PoisotLab/ms_networkary_classifiers/README.md

 [@Canard2014EmpEva].
 The matching rules [@Strona2017ForPer; @Olito2015SpeTra]
-can be incorporated in the model either by adding compatibility traits, or by *only* training the model on pairs of species that are not likely to be forbidden links.
+can be incorporated in the model either by adding compatibility traits, or by *only* training the model on pairs of species that are not likely to be forbidden links; having this information would allow to assemble training/testing sets that have true negatives, and in this situation, it may be possible to use the more usual 70/30 split.
 Besides forbidden links, a real-life case that may arise is multi-interaction or multi-layer networks [@Pilosof2017MulNat].
 These can be studied using the same general approach outlined here, either by assuming that pairs of species can interact in more than one way (wherein one would train a model for each type of interaction, based on the relevant predictors), or by assuming that pairs of species can only have one type of interaction (wherein this becomes a multi-label classification problem).

 **Acknowledgements:** We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian,